-Kersti Rating: 10/10 for an animated tv show.
+Kersti Rating: 10/10 for an animated TV show.

 On Netflix!

-There are so many things to love about LWA.
-The animation is great, the characters are adorable, the setting is intriguing, the world is beautifully fleshed out, the writing is fun and funny.
-But the main thing that synced its place among the greats is its message and the delivery of the message.
-The show has a very clear simple message, and every episode explores a facet of that message in a responsible, heartwarming and completely relatable way.
-To summarize, the message of LWA is: “You can change the world.”
+There are so many things to love about LWA: great animation, adorable characters, an intriguing setting, a beautifully fleshed-out world, and fun writing.
+However, its message and delivery were the primary factors that won its place among the greats.
+The show has a very clear, simple message, and every episode explores a facet of that message in a responsible, heartwarming, and completely relatable way.
+The message?
+You can change the world.
 The entire show is a guide to doing just that.

 The Grand Triskelion

 The Shiny Rod is a magic wand capable of summoning the Grand Triskelion, an ancient magic with the power to change the world.
-The Shiny Rod chooses the witch that will wield it, a witch capable and worthy of unlocking the seven words.
+The Shiny Rod chooses the witch that wields it, a witch capable and worthy of unlocking the seven words.
 Upon speaking the seven words, the wielder of the Shiny Rod can summon the Grand Triskelion.
 However, the wielder must feel the meaning of the words within their heart for the words to work.

 Essentially, there are seven lessons that one must learn in order to change the world.